Nuitka/Nuitka-website/doc/posts/nuitka-release-065.rst

 -  Added repository for openSUSE 15.1 for download.

--  Ask people to compile hello world program in the Github issue template, because many times, they have setup problems only.
+-  Ask people to compile hello world program in the GitHub issue template, because many times, they have setup problems only.

 -  Visual Studio Code is now the recommended IDE and has integrated